mattevs24/reyna/paper/paper.md

 The design philosophy is clarity first, a focused codebase with minimal dependencies (NumPy, SciPy, Shapely, Numba and Matplotlib) written so that users can readily inspect, modify and extend the implementation.
-The combination of polygonal DGFEMs with Python accessibility makes Reyna a practical platform for researchers developing new applications and for educators introducing advanced numerical methods.
+The combination of polytopal DGFEMs with Python accessibility makes Reyna a practical platform for researchers developing new applications and for educators introducing advanced numerical methods.

-# Example: 50 lines of DGFEM
+# Example: Minimal Implementation of DGFEM

 A key strength of Reyna is the ability to run DGFEM simulations in a compact and readable Python style.
-As an illustration, we provide a “DGFEM in 50 lines of code” example, inspired by @Alberty:1999 and
+As an illustration, we provide a minimal example, inspired by @Alberty:1999 and
 @Sutton:2017.
 Despite its brevity, the implementation captures the complete computational workflow of the package.

 We consider the exact solution $u(x,y) = \sin(\pi x)\sin(\pi y)$ on
-the ```CircleCircleDomain``` eccentric annular domain.
+the two-dimensional ```CircleCircleDomain``` eccentric annular domain.
 The code below solves this problem with diffusion, advection and reaction coefficients, together with a forcing term chosen appropriately for the exact solution.